uwspstar/FullStack/GIt/command-line.md

 λ rmdir newfolder/
 //rmdir: failed to remove 'newfolder/': Directory not empty

+// rm command with the -r and -f options will recursively and by force delete everything you specify
+// used with great caution.
 // rm remove folder, -r : recursive, -f : force λ rm -r -f newfolder/
 // = λ rm -rf newfolder/